ampslive/ShippingContainer/README.md

 - Run the test case in `ContainerTests.cs`

 ### Why
-- This was one of the questions I was asked during one of the coding interviews
+- This was one of the questions I was asked during one of the coding interviews.
+I found the problem interesting, so created this repo with the solution